 In the late 1970s, a handful of Oklahoma Bar members established what would later become one of the first six original bar-related captive insurance companies in the nation.
 Read our story below.

-As the number of attorneys increased in the state, access to reliable, locally managed lawyers’ liability insurers shrunk.
-Our founders faced gaps in coverage, fluctuating rates and a lack of quality customer service.
-As a result, members of the Oklahoma Bar began to ask if there was a better way to insure themselves and their fellow Oklahoma lawyers.
+As the number of lawyers increased in the state, access to reliable, locally managed lawyers’ liability insurers was shrinking.
+Oklahoma lawyers faced gaps in coverage, fluctuating rates and a lack of quality customer service.
+As a result, members of the Oklahoma Bar Association began to ask if there was a better way to insure themselves and their fellow Oklahoma lawyers.

 In 1979, they came upon a solution.
 A group of Oklahoma Bar members banded together and visited their peers throughout the state’s 77 counties selling stock to other members.
 This stock would fund an insurance company that would eventually become the preeminent writer of lawyers’ professional liability insurance in the state.